KLAMATH HOSPICE, INC.

 For Law Enforcement Purposes: As permitted or required by State law, Hospice may disclose your health information to a law enforcement official for certain law enforcement purposes as follows:

-• For purposes of identifying or locating a suspect, fugitive, material witness or missing person.
+· For the purpose of identifying or locating a suspect, fugitive, material witness or missing person.

 To Funeral Directors: Hospice may disclose your health information to funeral directors consistent with applicable law and if necessary, to carry out their duties with respect to your funeral arrangements.
 Hospice may disclose your health information prior to and in reasonable anticipation of your death, if necessary, for Funeral Directors to carry out those duties.